Giffen good: Background

 Giffen goods are named after Scottish economist Sir Robert Giffen, to whom Alfred Marshall attributed this idea in his book Principles of Economics, first published in 1890.
-Giffen first proposed the paradox from his observations of the purchasing habits of the Victorian era poor.
+Giffen first proposed the paradox from his observations of the purchasing habits of the Victorian-era poor.

-It has been suggested by Etsusuke Masuda and Peter Newman that Simon Gray described "Gray goods" in his 1815 text entitled The Happiness of States: Or An Inquiry Concerning Population, The Modes of Subsisting and Employing It, and the Effects of All on Human Happiness.
-The chapter entitled A Rise in the Price of Bread Corn, beyond a certain Pitch, tends to increase the Consumption of it, contains a detailed account of what have come to be called Giffen goods, and which might better be called Gray goods.
+Etsusuke Masuda and Peter Newman suggested that Simon Gray described "Gray goods" in his 1815 text entitled The Happiness of States: Or An Inquiry Concerning Population, The Modes of Subsisting and Employing It, and the Effects of All on Human Happiness.
+The chapter entitled "A Rise in the Price of Bread Corn, beyond a certain Pitch, tends to increase the Consumption of it," contains a detailed account of what have come to be called Giffen goods, and which might better be called Gray goods.
 They also note that George Stigler corrected Marshall's misattribution in a 1947 journal article on the history.

 Analysis

 For almost all products, the demand curve has a negative slope: as the price increases, quantity demanded for the good decreases.

 Giffen goods are the exception to this general rule.
 Unlike other goods or services, the price point at which supply and demand meet results in higher prices and greater demand whenever market forces recognize a change in supply and demand for Giffen goods.
 As a result, when price goes up, the quantity demanded also goes up.
 To be a true Giffen good, the good's price must be the only thing that changes to produce a change in quantity demanded.

-Giffen goods should not be confused with Veblen goods: Veblen goods are products whose demand increases if their price increases because the price is seen as an indicator of quality or status.
+Giffen goods are distinct from Veblen goods, which are products whose demand increases if their price increases because the price is seen as an indicator of quality or status.

-The classic example given by Marshall is of inferior quality staple foods, whose demand is driven by poverty that makes their purchasers unable to afford superior foodstuffs.
+The classic example given by Marshall is of inferior quality staple foods, whose demand is driven by poverty that prevents their purchasers from affording superior foodstuffs.
 As the price of the cheap staple rises, they can no longer afford to supplement their diet with better foods, and must consume more of the staple food.

 As Mr. Giffen has pointed out, a rise in the price of bread makes so large a drain on the resources of the poorer labouring families and raises the marginal utility of money to them so much that they are forced to curtail their consumption of meat and the more expensive farinaceous foods: and, bread being still the cheapest food which they can get and will take, they consume more, and not less of it.

 — Alfred Marshall, Principles of Economics (1895 ed.)

 There are three necessary conditions for this situation to arise: